03 Jan

 Conversations [ethnography] in the Classroom

-For me, as their professor, the papers I grade from their ethnographic experience helps me to know my students in a personal way. it is a learning experience for me, reading about each students’ background, and ethnic identity.
-I discover things about my students I would never learn on my own.
+For me, as their professor, the papers I grade from their ethnographic experience helps me to know my students in a personal way.
+It is a learning experience for me, too, reading about each students’ background, and ethnic identity.
+I discover things about my students I would never learn without the interviews.
 This knowledge helps me to help them learn in a more positive way.
 The best thing that happens in my classroom is that there are fewer conflicts among my students.
 Their conversational experience lessens, in many ways, discontentment in the classroom.
 Why wouldn’t this work on a larger scale?
 Actually, it does!

 StoryCorps, Inc.